nathanael-brt/GETALP-internship/PLSPP_Prosodic/README.md

 # Impact of the transcription on prosodic measures

-The goal here is to evaluate the impact of the quality of the transcription on the prosodic measures output of PLSPP.
+The goal here is to evaluate the impact of the quality of the transcription on the prosodic measures output of 3 different versions of PLSPP :
+* PLSPP v1 : the `pslpp.sh` script.
+* PLSPP_MFA (PLSPP v2) : the `pslpp_mfa.sh` script, version 2 of PLSPP using the MFA aligner to add a forced alignment step at phoneme level.
+Syllabic prosodic features are extracted at vowel level, rather than at syllable nucleus level.
+In this version, word level alignment is also performed by MFA.
+* PLSPP_MFA but we replace the transcription by the corrected text of the gold corpus.

 ## Usage
 For PLSPP and PLSPP_MFA just launch the pipeline, move the `stressTable.csv` into the *"PLSPP_Prosodic/Tables/"* directory, rename it correctly and launch `ProsodicData.py` with either `0` or `1` as parameter.